How selling gold from Leominster by post works

 You never have to commit to anything to start.
 Message us on WhatsApp or call, tell us roughly what you have, and send a few clear photos for a quick indicative figure.
 Nothing leaves your hands until you decide it should, and there is no obligation even then.

-Leominster is a Herefordshire market town long associated with the wool trade, with a timber-framed centre serving a wide rural district.
-It is a settled country town in a quiet part of the county.
-Leominster residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.
+Leominster made its name in the wool trade, and its timber-framed centre still serves a wide rural district of Herefordshire.
+It is a country town in a quiet part of the county.
+Selling from Leominster is postal and UK-wide, so there is no shop to visit.

 What happens, from first message to payment